How much time and money have you spent in having your computer repaired because you have become infected with viruses and malware ?

-- Have an antivirus solution , the FREE one I recommend is Defender for Windows 10 which comes with Windows 10 and the PAID one I recommend is NOD32
+- Have an antivirus solution , the FREE one I recommend is Defender for Windows 10 which comes with Windows 10.

-- However Norton , Kaspersky , Trend are just fine to use but you really do need to run one of the above.
+- However Norton , Kaspersky , Trend are just fine to use but you need to understand their limitations

 Number 9 – What You Can Do

 - Many malware threats need full access to your PC to run properly.